MirisWisdom/OpenSauce/OpenSauce/Halo1/Halo1_CE/Halo1_CE_Readme.txt

 == Known Issues ==
-  * Running Steam with Halo in general causes the Function keys to not work.
+  * Running Steam with Halo in general sometimes causes the Function keys to not work.
 We can't fix this, it's on Valve's end. http://code.google.com/p/open-sauce/issues/detail?id=6&can=1